If your business suddenly lost its logo, how would your audience know how to identify you?

 Once you get responses, note how much of what they’ve said about your brand overlaps with what you’ve said about yourself.
 If you’re both in the same ballpark, then you know your brand voice is already on the right track!

-Write a sample blog post using your new tone, and ask a partner or someone who knows your business well what they think.
+Write a sample blog post using your new tone, and ask a friend, partner, or someone who knows your business well what they think.
 If you get the green light, try sending out an email to a group of beta readers (i.e. friends and family) to see if they like what you’re putting out or if they immediately tell you to turn the bus around.

 Also, evaluate how your brand voice works with other elements of your brand.
 Is your tone consistent with the rest of your visual identity?
 What kind of message do your logo and colors send together with your voice?
 Make sure you’re getting “consistent” rather than “conflicting;” you want your brand to work harmoniously together, not to put people off or confuse them with what you’re trying to say.

 When you feel like you’ve got it down, start posting on your social media channels to see how your audience reacts.
+You may find that, down the line, your audience ends up being different than you initially thought, and they might respond better to an adapted version of your voice.

 Outline what your voice is and what it isn’t, but be much more specific than you were in Step 4.
 Use concrete examples, such as “We love dad jokes, but we never make puns,” so that any content creators you may bring on board don’t have to wonder what kind of “funny” is acceptable.
 (Again, let’s circle back to Cards Against Humanity; their version of humor is a far cry from the tame jokes of any other brand in comparison.)